TrickStyle

-TrickStyle is a sports video game developed by Criterion Games and published by Acclaim Entertainment for the Dreamcast and Microsoft Windows.
+TrickStyle (stylized as trICkStyLE) is a futuristic racing video game developed by Criterion Games and published by Acclaim Entertainment for the Dreamcast and Microsoft Windows.
 Set in the future, the player takes part in stunt-filled hoverboard races through London, Tokyo, and Manhattan, or inside a massive arena called the Velodrome.
 AirBlade by Criterion and Namco is a spiritual successor.
 The game received mixed reviews from critics, who praised its graphics and physics, but criticized its gameplay, animations and sound.